Middle School Success Tips for Parents and Kids

 Are High School Lockers Obsolete?

 USA TODAY reported that a growing number of US high schools are eliminating lockers.
 Proponents of lockerless schools contend that new technology, such as iPads, are rendering the need for lockers obsolete.
 Supporters say removing lockers cuts down on noise and lateness, enhances school safety, and saves money.
+The Madison County, Mississippi School District saved $200,000 by going without lockers in its new high schools.
+Other schools are removing lockers from older buildings.

 Are lockers obsolete or do students still need them?